ansible/ansible/docs/docsite/rst/user_guide/playbooks_conditionals.rst

 The When Statement
 ``````````````````

+The When Statement checks against a conditional, if the conditional is true, the task is ran, if false, the task is skipped.

-Sometimes you will want to skip a particular step on a particular host.
+For example, sometimes you will want to skip a particular step on a particular host.
 This could be something as simple as not installing a certain package if the operating system is a particular version,
 or it could be something like performing some cleanup steps if a filesystem is getting full.